Govt sets 'Boss' case deadline

 Other government agencies that must report back to the deputy PM include the Office of the Attorney-General, the Royal Thai Police, the National Anti-Corruption Commission, the Department of Special Investigation and the Lawyers Council of Thailand.

-Whether the results are made public is up to the PACC, Mr Wissanu said, referring to the investigation by a committee chaired by Vicha Mahakun.
+Whether the results of are made public is up to the PACC, Mr Wissanu said, referring to the investigation by a committee chaired by Vicha Mahakun.

 Its initial report suggested a conspiracy among numerous judicial and state officials, as well as political office-holders, lawyers and a number of witnesses.
 These findings were presented to the prime minister and sent to other agencies on Aug 31.

 According to the deputy PM, none are currently serving as MPs.

 The Institute for Justice Reform on Monday issued its second statement on the case, in which it urged the prime minister to heed its four recommendations to restore public trust in the judicial system.
 These are:

 1. Set up a disciplinary panel to take action against police who attended a meeting with a member of the National Legislative Assembly, prosecutors, a university lecturer and a lawyer to discuss adjustments to the estimation of the speed the suspect's car was travelling at when the incident occurred.